WebRTC Leak Test

 3. Note that this option isn't available on devices running Android 13 and above.

-How to Disable WebRTC in Firefox?
+How to Disable WebRTC in Mozilla Firefox?

 2. You’ll see a warning message, click the Accept the Risk and Continue button below.